abilian/books/cloud-patterns/software-architecture/chap01.md

 Software architecture encompasses the structural aspects of a software application.
 It involves a set of structures needed to reason about the software system, which includes the software elements, the relations among them, and the properties of both.
 This structure is not merely an abstract notion; it acts as the framework upon which the source code is built and organized, influencing how the software will perform and evolve over time.
 The architecture of a software system is thus a blueprint for both the system and the project developing it, forming the basis for its analysis, implementation, and maintenance.

+Groundbreaking works such as "Software Architecture in Practice" (1997) by Len Bass, Paul Clements, and Rick Kazman provide a comprehensive introduction to this subject, detailing the principles and practices that underlie the creation of effective software architectures.

 ## Dimensions of Software Architecture

 The complexity of software architecture can be understood through four main dimensions: structure, architecture characteristics, architecture decisions, and architecture components.
 Each of these dimensions plays a critical role in shaping the overall architecture of a software system.